Do you have a designer or luxury handbag? Compare handbag insurance and get peace of mind wherever you go.

 Here's the bottom line:

 Your handbag doesn't have to be a Hermès to be valuable.
 Home insurance can protect your handbag and what's in it whether you're at home or on the go.

-How do home insurers cover handbags?
+How do home insurers in Australia cover handbags?

 Just like other valuable items.
 If you have a high-value handbag, you might need to specify it in your policy to increase the upper limit it's insured for.

 As always, you should check what you'll be covered against, and to what amount, in the relevant parts of a policy's Product Disclosure Statement (PDS).
 Here are some examples of how brands explain cover in their PDS.

 When you think about all the things you've carried around with you in your handbag over the years (smartphones, purses, camera, sunglasses, etc), their value adds up.

 We're lucky to live in a society where bag-snatching isn't a common occurrence, but thieves all over the world are drawn to handbags, for obvious reasons, and will probably continue to be.